Renewal of Vows

 It is a beautiful alternative to a religious ceremony and allows a child to seek their own truth as they mature.
 Guardians or Godparents can be appointed on the day giving them the opportunity to declare their support and ongoing interest in your children throughout their lives.

-There are many ways to make this a particularly fun and special day for the whole family.
+There are many ways to make this a particularly fun and special day for your family and friends.

 It is a beautiful alternative to a religious ceremony and allows a child to seek their own truth as they mature.
 Guardians or Godparents can be appointed on the day giving them the opportunity to declare their support and ongoing interest in your children throughout their lives.

-There are many ways to make this a particularly fun and special day for the whole family.
+There are many ways to make this a particularly fun and special day for your family and friends.